root-foundation/root/README.md

 class Placeholder placeholder;
 class New new;
 ```

----

-### Caution

-Before we conclude this example, a few things to keep in mind:

-- We should not be attached to the labels we've used ("startup", "design", "sell" etc.) because these labels have no meaning on their own.
-For example, a lead designer at a far more complex startup will likely be performing higher complexity activities than a CEO of a less complex startup.
-Similarly, a mediocre designer will not operate at a high level of complexity even though their activity requires them to, because they are ignorant of its complexity.
-As we will see below, as we converge further, labels acceleratingly become not only useless, but also limiting.
-- In the "Transferability" column above, what we've considered as "HIGH" may be seen as "VERY LOW" by our descendents who will be operating at such heights in the tree where transfering skills can happen even more seamlessly (/ faster).
-These are relative terms.
-We've presented it this way to show how convergence looks _locally_ within an activity that is familiar to many today.
-But, this activity itself will likely be very low in the global tree that artificial intelligence will enable.
-- While we have modeled our activities as _discrete_ nodes to make it easy to reason, in reality they are fluid: i.e. there are near infinite discrete steps within each step above.
-Yet, the underlying principle of convergence remains the same.

----

-### Convergence amplifies extreme outcomes.

-We observe that more complex activities yield more _extreme_ outcomes.
-E.g., outcomes for product design are far more extreme than outcomes for assembly work.
-We can also observe this phenomenon in popular board games: Go is far more complex than Chess, and thus has more extreme outcomes[^elo].
-As we converge upwards, complexity grows superexponentially.

-Therefore, as convergence increases the complexity of our activities, extreme outcomes are amplified.

-### All activities become more similar.

-Artificial intelligence will enable many more activities than it will remove.
-The range of activities we have witnessed throughout human history will eventually be a drop in the ocean of activities that will eventually exist.
-While it's impossible to predict the nature of these activities, we _can_ predict that they will increasingly be more _similar_: i.e. skill in one will increasingly translate to skill in all.

-### Convergence occurs locally and globally.

-Convergence occurs locally _and_ globally.
-In our example, we saw how the entire sub-tree stemming from "creating a startup" converges towards its root.
-Similarly, convergence occurs in the _global tree_ that "creating a startup" is a part of.

 For example, while activities within the average B2B startup converge towards its root, this startup itself will be rendered irrelevant due to convergence higher in the global tree.
 This is because a new company will emerge at a higher position in the tree that will perform the function of this particular startup and many other similar ones.